pulumi/docs/reference/programming-model.md

 #### Auto-naming {#autonaming}

 The name of a resource is also used by many providers as a default prefix for constructing the cloud-provider name for the resource.
-For example, constructing a `new aws.s3.Bucket("mybucket")` wil result in an AWS bucket named something like `mybucket-eb24ea8`.
+For example, constructing a `new aws.s3.Bucket("mybucket")` will result in an AWS bucket named something like `mybucket-eb24ea8`.

 This random postfix is added by default for two reasons.
 First, it ensures that two instances of a program can be deployed to the same environment without risk of name collisions.
 Second, it ensures that it will be possible to do zero-downtime replacements when needed, by creating the new resource first, updating any references to point to it, and then deleting the old resource.